Core Couch Potato portfolios

 Numbers are rounded, include a small cash component and may not add up to 100%

-Then you only need to add a Canadian bond ETF to complete your diversified Couch Potato portfolio. iShares Core Canadian Universe Bond Index ETF (ticker XBB) matches the FTSE index, which includes government and corporate bonds, with a mix of short-, mid- and longer-term bonds.
-The idea is to own the “total” investable bond market.
+Then you only need to add a Canadian bond ETF to complete your diversified Couch Potato portfolio. iShares Core Canadian Universe Bond Index ETF (ticker XBB) seeks to replicated the FTSE Canada Universe Bond Index, which includes government and corporate bonds, with a mix of short-, mid- and long-term bonds.
+The idea of the fund is to own the “total” investable bond market.

 If you choose to not go the global cap weighting option you could choose a global ETF that offers more Canadian and International to the mix.
 You could look to XEQT from iShares and VEQT from Vanguard to create that 2-ETF Couch Potato Portfolio.